San-X: History

 In 2010 The New York Times described San-X as a smaller, nimbler company, with potential to surpass the Sanrio corporation.
 The San-X characters Tarepanda and Rilakkuma were described as "huge hits in Japan" that were rising in the Character Databank character popularity charts while Sanrio's Hello Kitty character slumped in popularity, especially in Japan.
 As of 2019 San-X had about 35 designers, growing to 40 in 2022-2023, most of whom were women.
 Over time, San-X began to develop a deeper and more long-lasting association with individual characters.
 As of the 2020s San-X was aiming to release one or two new characters per year.
 And as of 2020 60-70% of San-X's sales were stuffed toys and household goods, with about half the products produced in-house and half being licensed.
 In 2022 San-X established an overseas business department aiming to expand internationally.

 In 2012 Sumikko Gurashi were created by Yuri Yokomizo, who since childhood was a fan of Tarepanda, and while at university attended lectures with its creator Hikaru Suemasa.
 Beginning in 2019 several animated theatrical feature films with Sumikko Gurashi were released.
 As of 2019, sales of Sumikko products were worth about 20 billion yen a year.
 In 2018, the Gesshizu group of characters were developed as a joint project between San-X and Nippon Columbia, who released three Gesshizu games for the Nintendo Switch between 2018 and 2022.
 Shiroi Omochi (しろいおもち), a designer who previously worked on Sumikko Gurashi designs, was involved in the creation of the Gesshizu character designs.
 The short anime Chickip Dancers aired for three seasons between 2021 and 2024.
 The Chickip Dancers characters were developed by San-X and launched with the anime, rather than as stationery products, exemplifying the shift of San-X from a stationery company to a character creation company.
+In 2026 it was announced that an area called San-X Paradise is planned for construction at the Fuji-Q Highland amusement park in Japan.